 Air Traffic ControlCCBC offers an Associate of Applied Science (AAS) degree and Certificate program in Air Traffic Control (ATC).

-Our Air Traffic Control-CTI degree program is one of only 31 aviation colleges selected by the Federal Aviation Administration (FAA) to train air traffic controllers under the FAA Collegiate Training Initiative (CTI).
-Graduates of FAA CTI-approved programs are entered into a direct-hire pool of air traffic controller applicants.
-Since 1997, the majority of the FAA air traffic controller workforce has come from graduates of CTI-approved college and university programs.
+Our Air Traffic Control-CTI degree program is one of only 30 aviation colleges selected by the Federal Aviation Administration (FAA) to train Air Traffic Controllers under the FAA Collegiate Training Initiative (CTI) program.
+Graduates of FAA CTI programs benefit from training designed specifically toward successful completion at the FAA Academy in Oklahoma CIty.
+Since 1997, the majority of the FAA Air Traffic Controller workforce has come from graduates of CTI-approved college and university programs.

 Note: Graduation from an FAA-approved CTI program does not guarantee employment.
 The FAA makes the final decision based on its own eligibility criteria which includes medical qualification and security background checks.